YEAR FOUR

 GOAL: 75% reduction in carbon intensity

-• Our Net Zero Heroes group has shared best practice from projects on reducing carbon, leading to wider adoption across our programme.
+• Our Net Zero Heroes group has continued to share best practice from projects on reducing carbon, leading to wider adoption across our programme.

-• Standardised the use of low carbon construction site set up, with the use of eco cabins, low carbon on site power generation and wider adoption of the use of electric plant and hand tools.
+• Achieved our first low carbon site establishment through the use of our standardised low carbon construction site set up, with the use of eco cabins, low carbon on site power generation and wider adoption of the use of electric plant and hand tools.

 1) We will capture and store more carbon dioxide than we produce